dhammon/AttacksAndCountermeasures/textbook/01-InformationSecurity.md

 > ![[../images/01/lab_04_kali_dowload.png|Kali Linux Download Page|200]]
 > 7. With the ISO for Kali fully downloaded (~10-20 minutes depending on internet speeds), navigate to the running VirtualBox application and select the “New” button:
 > ![[../images/01/lab_03_vbox_installed.png|VirtualBox Startup Windows|300]]
 > 8. The VirtualBox "Create Virtual Machine" wizard should appear.
 Within the wizard, name the VM “kali” and select the Kali ISO location downloaded in the previous steps.
-Then press the Next button.
+Choose the Subtype as Debian, then navigate to the Hardware section.
-> 9. Within the "Hardware" wizard page, supply the VM with 4GBs memory and 2 processors (note, these settings can be increased or decreased later if needed) then press Next.
+> 9. Within the "Hardware" wizard page, supply the VM with 4GBs memory and 2 processors (note, these settings can be increased or decreased later if needed) then navigate to the Hard Disk section.
-> 10. On the "Virtual Hard disk" page, select "Create a Virtual Hard Disk Now", change the "Disk Size" to 30GB and press the Next button.
+> 10. On the "Hard Disk" page, select "Create a Virtual Hard Disk Now", change the "Disk Size" to 35GB and press the Finish button.
-> 11. Within the "Summary" wizard page, review the settings and press Finish.
-> 12. With the “kali” VM selected, press the “Start” button to launch the VM in a new window:
+> 11. With the “kali” VM selected, press the “Start” button to launch the VM in a new window:
 > ![[../images/01/lab_05_kali_started.png|Kali Started|400]]
 > #### Step 2 - Install Kali Operating System
-> 13. Select “Graphical Install” within the VM window and hit enter to launch the operating system installation wizard.
+> 12. Select “Graphical Install” within the VM window and hit enter to launch the operating system installation wizard.
-> 14. The VM's installation wizard starts on the "Select a language" page.
+> 13. The VM's installation wizard starts on the "Select a language" page.
 Select the language "English" and press Continue.
-> 15. While on the "Select your location" page, choose your location.
+> 14. While on the "Select your location" page, choose your location.
 For example, "United States" and then press Continue.
-> 16. On the "Configure the keyboard page, select keyboard layout American English and press Continue.
+> 15. On the "Configure the keyboard page, select keyboard layout American English and press Continue.
-> 17. Allow the Kali installer to run and the wizard will eventually launch the "Configure the network" page.
+> 16. Allow the Kali installer to run and the wizard will eventually launch the "Configure the network" page.
 Enter the hostname “kali” and press Continue.
-> 18. On the second "Configure the network page", leave "Domain name" field empty and Continue.
+> 17. On the second "Configure the network page", leave "Domain name" field empty and Continue.
-> 19. Next, on the "Set up users and passwords" page, enter your name in the "Full name for the new user" field and press Continue.
+> 18. Next, on the "Set up users and passwords" page, enter your name in the "Full name for the new user" field and press Continue.
-> 20. From the second "Set up users and passwords" page, enter your name as the username in the "Username for your account" field and press Continue.
+> 19. From the second "Set up users and passwords" page, enter your name as the username in the "Username for your account" field and press Continue.
-> 21. In the third "Set up users and passwords" page, enter a password in the "Choose a password for the new user" and the "Re-enter password to verify" fields.
+> 20. In the third "Set up users and passwords" page, enter a password in the "Choose a password for the new user" and the "Re-enter password to verify" fields.
 Make sure you remember this password!
 Press the Continue button to advance the installation.
-> 22. In the next wizard page "Configure the clock", select your time zone and press Continue.
+> 21. In the next wizard page "Configure the clock", select your time zone and press Continue.
-> 23. On the "Partition disks" page, allow a moment for the disks to be detected, then select the “Guided - use entire disk” option and press Continue.
+> 22. On the "Partition disks" page, allow a moment for the disks to be detected, then select the “Guided - use entire disk” option and press Continue.
-> 24. From the second "Partition disks" page, select default partition and press Continue.
+> 23. From the second "Partition disks" page, select default partition and press Continue.
-> 25. Within the third "Partition disks" page, select the “All files in one partition” option and press Continue.
+> 24. Within the third "Partition disks" page, select the “All files in one partition” option and press Continue.
-> 26. In the fourth "Partition disks" page, select the “Finish partitioning and write changes to disk” to commit the partition changes and then press Continue.
+> 25. In the fourth "Partition disks" page, select the “Finish partitioning and write changes to disk” to commit the partition changes and then press Continue.
-> 27. On the fifth and last "Partition disks" page, select “Yes” to the "Write the changes to disks" question (note default option is no) and press Continue.
+> 26. On the fifth and last "Partition disks" page, select “Yes” to the "Write the changes to disks" question (note default option is no) and press Continue.
-> 28. While in the "Software selection" window, wait for the system to install.
+> 27. While in the "Software selection" window, wait for the system to install.
 Then use the default software selections and press continue.
-> 29. Once the software is installed, after waiting for ~25 minutes, the "Install the GRUB boot loader" window appears.
+> 28. Once the software is installed, after waiting for ~25 minutes, the "Install the GRUB boot loader" window appears.
 Select "Yes" and then press Continue.
-> 30. Still on the "Install the GRUB boot loader" page, select the available device `/dev/sda` (not "Enter device manually") and press Continue to install the boot loader.
+> 29. Still on the "Install the GRUB boot loader" page, select the available device `/dev/sda` (not "Enter device manually") and press Continue to install the boot loader.
-> 31. Wait some time for the installation to finish and the "Finish the installation" page will appear.
+> 30. Wait some time for the installation to finish and the "Finish the installation" page will appear.
 Press Continue to complete the installation.
 > #### Step 3 - Configure Kali
-> 32. The system will reboot and launch the login menu.
+> 31. The system will reboot and launch the login menu.
 Enter the username and password used during installation.
 If the VM boots to a black screen, you may need to increase the "Video Memory" of the VM.
 Navigate to VirtualBox, select your VM, press Settings, choose Display from the navigation menu on the left, and then increase the Video Memory.
 > ![[../images/01/lab_06_kali_login.png|Kali Login Screen|500]]
-> 33. The system will log in and present the Kali desktop.
+> 32. The system will log in and present the Kali desktop.
 Right click in the desktop and select “Open Terminal Here” from the context dropdown menu.
-> 34. With the terminal open, run the apt update command and then enter your password to update the system.
+> 33. With the terminal open, run the apt update command and then enter your password to update the system.
 > `sudo apt update -y`
-> 35. After updates have been installed, install the VirtualBox guest software using the following command.
+> 34. After updates have been installed, install the VirtualBox guest software using the following command.
 > ```
 > sudo apt install -y --reinstall virtualbox-guest-x11
 > ```